Gebelein predynastic mummies: Exhibition history

 The mummies were acquired by the British Museum in 1900.
-One male adult body, museum number EA 32751 (then nicknamed "Ginger"), went on display in 1901, and was the earliest mummified body seen by the public.
+One male adult body, museum number EA 32751 (nicknamed "Ginger"), went on display in 1901 and was the earliest mummified body seen by the public.
 Apart from maintenance, it has been on continuous display in the same gallery since 1901.
-In 1987 the body was temporarily taken off display for restoration and a female mummified body replaced it.
-She was nicknamed "Gingerella" even though the body has long brown hair.
+In 1987, the body was temporarily taken off display for restoration and a female mummified body replaced it.
+She was nicknamed "Gingerella" even though her body has long brown hair.

 The male body, EA 32751, is displayed in a reconstructed sand grave in the British Museum in room 64 and case 15.
 Though Budge wrote of "pots and flints" with the body, these artefacts were not acquired by the museum.
 A number of Egyptian grave goods taken from similar graves of the period are instead used in the display.
 The grave goods include black-topped clay pots that were typical of the predynastic period through to Naqada II, and plain and buff coloured pots and bowls typical of slightly later periods.
 There are also slate palettes, hard stone vessels and flint knives which would be associated with more elaborate burials of the historical period.

 Of the other five bodies, only the female adult, given museum number EA 32752, has been exhibited.
-In 1997-8 the body was part of a tour to Rome as part of the Palazzo Ruspoli, Ancient Faces exhibition.
+In 1997–98, the body was part of a tour to Rome as part of the Palazzo Ruspoli, Ancient Faces exhibition.
 Again in 2001 the body went to Birmingham as part of the Gas Hall Egypt Revealed exhibition.
 In 2001, before going out on loan, the body had some restoration using Japanese kozo paper to secure a loose finger, reattach a rib and reattach some locks of hair.
-Strips of polyethylene were used to reduce movement of the right arm.
+Strips of polyethylene were used to reduce the movement of the right arm.